the1lab/1lab/src/Cat/Instances/Slice.lagda.md

 family of sets $(f^*i)_{i \in I}$ by taking the `fibre`{.Agda} of $f$ over each point, which cleanly extends to a functor.
-To show that the `Total-space`{.Agda} of this functor is isomorphic to the map we started with, we use one of the auxilliary lemmas used in the construction of an object classifier: `Total-equiv`{.Agda}.
+To show that the `Total-space`{.Agda} of this functor is isomorphic to the map we started with, we use one of the auxiliary lemmas used in the construction of an object classifier: `Total-equiv`{.Agda}.
 This is cleaner than exhibiting an isomorphism directly, though it does involve an appeal to univalence.